justinmoor/CanYouGetTo20/README.md

 # CanYouGetTo20
 Simple Android game made with LibGdx in Android Studio.

-This game is a school project to understand mobile developement.
+This application is a school project.